brianlangseth-NOAA/quillback_rockfish_2021/write_up/ca_rebuilder/_main.md

 ## Results for sensitivity on selectivity blocks and selectivity form

 Reference points and summary results for the sensitivity rebuilding analysis that was based on a model with selectivity blocks for both the recreational and commercial fleets applied in 2001 with dome-shaped selectivity in the recent blocks are shown in Tables \ref{tab:ref-points-block} and \ref{tab:ref-options-block}.
-The sensitivity had very similar spawning output and depletion estimates compared to the base model (Figure \ref{fig:two-panel-block}), but selectivity in the recent block was right shifted and domed (Figure \ref{fig:selex-block}) so the numbers at age entered into the sensitivity rebuilding analysis were different from the numbers at age entered into the base rebuilding analysis, contributing to differences in results.
+Comparisons between stock synthesis output from the adopted base model and the sensitivity run are provided in [Appendix C]{#append_c}.
+The sensitivity had slightly higher estimates of unfished spawning output (Figure \ref{fig:ssb-sens}) and similar depletion estimates (Figure \ref{fig:depl-sens}) compared to the adopted base model.
+Selectivity in the recent block was domed at large sizes for both the recreational and commercial fleets, and right shifted in recent years for the commercial fleet (Figure \ref{fig:selex-sens}) so the numbers at age entered into the sensitivity rebuilding analysis were different from the numbers at age entered into the base rebuilding analysis, contributing to differences in results.

 However, we do not consider the sensitivity model to be an improvement over the base model.
-The right shifted selectivity curve for the commercial fleet in recent years did fit the high observed mean lengths starting around 2010 better than the base model, however the mode and right side of the estimated aggregate length distribution from the commercial fleet visually fit the data worse than the base model.
-Combined with the strong similarities in population scale and status, the base model is preferred due to parsimony.
+The shifts in the selectivity curve for the commercial fleet  fit the lower observed mean lengths in the 1990s and the higher observed mean lengths starting around 2010 better than the base model did (Figures \ref{fig:MeanLengthFit-base} and \ref{fig:MeanLengthFit-sens}), leading to an improvement in AIC.
+However the mode and right side of the estimated aggregate length distribution from the commercial fleet visually fit the data worse than the base model did (Figures \ref{fig:aggLenFit-sens} and \ref{fig:aggLenFit-sens}).
+Combined with the similarities in population scale and status, the base model is preferred due to parsimony.
 Improved understanding of where the fleets are fishing and sizes of quillback rockfish available by depth would better inform the selectivity curve for future assessments of this species.

+QUESTION: Is there more fit material needed.
+The amount of it seems extraneous to the rebuilding analysis.

 <!--chapter:end:30results.Rmd-->